 - Apply analytical and fundamental concepts in nutritional epidemiology.

-- Use best practice modalities in pedagogical practices and deliver training or educational experiences that promote learning in academic setting.
+- Use best-practice modalities in pedagogy to deliver educational experiences in an academic setting.

-- Apply the principles of scientific and professional ethics.
+- Apply the principles of scientific and professional ethics in research, teaching, and practice.

 Educational Effectiveness Indicators